seemueller-io/gsio-net/README.md

 - **Connection Management**: Connections are managed using Socket.IO
 - **Ledger Synchronization**: Nodes can request and receive ledger entries from other nodes

+### Wallet System

+The wallet system is implemented in `crates/gsio-wallet/src/lib.rs` and provides the following features:

+- **Key Management**: Generate and store cryptographic keypairs (using Ed25519)
+- **Account Management**: Create and manage accounts with addresses derived from public keys
+- **Transaction Creation**: Create various types of transactions (Transfer, Stake, Unstake)
+- **Transaction Signing**: Sign transactions with the account's private key
+- **Balance Tracking**: Track account balances and transaction history
+- **Secure Storage**: Save and load wallet data securely

 ### Building Individual Components

 - **gsio-node**: